zaracooper/blog/content/posts/go-module-tidbits.md

 1. Is your codebase new or pre-existing?
 2. What version would you like to initially tag your module?

-If your codebase is new, creating a module is pretty easy.
+If your codebase is new, creating a module is straightforward.
 However, if you have a pre-existing codebase and are just now opting into modules, you will need to adopt SemVer if you haven't already.
 Once that's done, increment the major version because opting into modules is considered a compatibility breaking change.

 Deciding what initial version to use comes with its own set of considerations.
 Tagging your module as v0 means your module is still under development, is not stable and cannot guarantee backward compatibility.
 Tagging your module as v1+ and beyond means, your module is stable and enforces backward compatibility within each major version.
 Pre-release versions behave similarly to v0 modules.